 The National Underground Railroad Network to Freedom Program

-- Collaboration and Networking: Through collaboartion and networking, the Network to Freedom Program will engage and support Network to Freedom members, partners, and affiliates in such a way as to provide new expertise, build relationships, and foster long-term stewarship and sustainability.
+- Collaboration and Networking: Through collaboration and networking, the Network to Freedom Program will engage and support Network to Freedom members, partners, and affiliates in such a way as to provide new expertise, build relationships, and foster long-term stewardship and sustainability.

-- Organizational Effectiveness: Achieve organizational effectiveness by reimagining ways to meet the program mission and vision through efficiant allocation of resources and a commitment to professional development, wellness, and life-work balance.
+- Organizational Effectiveness: Achieve organizational effectiveness by reimagining ways to meet the program mission and vision through efficient allocation of resources and a commitment to professional development, wellness, and life-work balance.

 - Significance and Alignment with Agency Goals: The Network to Freedom Program will strive to elevate its profile within the National Park Service by increasing awareness of how the program fulfills agency goals of relevancy, diversity and inclusion, including how the legacy of the Underground Railroad fosters the spirit of racial harmony and national recognition.

 Listing in the Network to Freedom has many benefits.
 These include: